MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-activity-log-schemas.md

 ### Applied Conditional Access policies

-If any Conditional Access policies were applied during the sign-in, a subsection under `appliedConditionalAccessPolicies` lists Conditional Access related information.
+The `appliedConditionalAccessPolicies` subsection lists the Conditional Access policies related to that sign-in event.
+The section is called *applied* Conditional Access policies; however, policies that were *not* applied also appear in this section.
 A separate entry is created for each policy.
 For more information, see [conditionalAccessPolicy resource type](/graph/api/resources/conditionalaccesspolicy?view=graph-rest-1.0&preserve-view=true).